Early Filing of the Bar Application is Always Encouraged.

 - The program will work with all Internet connections; however, you should be aware that if you use a dial-up modem you will experience delays in the initial loading of an item, when saving the completed item and when returning to the Main Menu.
 A fast Internet connection (LAN, cable modem, DSL, etc.) and use of the Google Chrome web browser is recommended.

 - It is suggested that you answer the Bar Application Items in order, to help ensure responses to subsequent items are accurate.
 Your answer to an item can cause later items to be answered automatically.
-For example, answering "No" to 13.a. automatically gives an answer of "No" to 13.b., 13.c. and 13.d.
+For example, answering "No" to 13.a. automatically gives an answer of "Not Applicable" to 13.b., 13.c. and 13.d.

 - Do not enter data in all UPPERCASE letters.
 Do not use abbreviations unless necessary, and only use commonly accepted abbreviations when needed.
 The Bar Application is an application for professional licensing and should be completed with such in mind.